sivaprakasaman/garmin_wrapped/README.md

 ## Overview

 **Are you a data nerd or enthusiast looking to dive into your fitness analytics, but want to dive deeper than Garmin Connect or Strava allows?** Maybe you're dreaming up the next new running metric and want to pilot it on some of your previous runs.
-Or, maybe you just want to condense this data into a few nice figures-- Spotify Wrapped style.
+Or, maybe you just want to condense this data into a few nice visualizations at the end of the year-- Spotify Wrapped style.

 <img title="" src="Figures/year_dist_time.png" alt="year_dist_time.png" width="445"> <img title="" src="Figures/histo_dist_pace.png" alt="histo_dist_pace.png" width="355">